Your cart

 Tips & Growing Instructions: Peonies

-Fall is the ideal time of the year for planting peonies.
-Addition of organic matter to the soil is always useful and advisable.
-Peonies should be spaced 90-120 cm apart in the garden.
-Set peony roots into the soil at a depth of 2-3 cm, making sure the eyes are facing the skies.
+Set peony roots into the soil at a depth of 2-3 cm, making sure the eyes are facing the skies, and space them 90-120 cm apart.
+Adding organic matter to the soil is always useful and advisable.
 Gardeners in the South looking to plant early-blooming peonies should wait until fall end, set the roots at a depth of 1 inch under the soil and remember to provide them some cover against the sun.
 Pack the soil firmly around the roots and water well.
 Check on the plants regularly as they're developing and irrigate whenever the soil appears to be drying up.
+Peonies may not bloom the first spring after planting.
+It may take a year for them to settle in.
+By their third spring they are maturing and producing an abundance of flowers.

 Dividing Peonies